 Participants attributed delays to funding constraints and administrative difficulties, particularly at the interface between primary and secondary care.
 Several described how their operations had been cancelled and although some were sympathetic to the pressures on the healthcare system, for others, this was emotionally difficult.
 The difficulty led to feelings of helplessness and frustration.

-Pre-operative education
+Pre-operative education (Box 4)

 Patients were referred from primary care (GPs) to secondary care and most participants were satisfied with the verbal information that they had received in secondary care.
 The verbal information was augmented by written information, and they thought that written information about post-operative exercises was particularly useful as they kept it until after discharge.